 What Is Laser Skin Resurfacing?

-Fractional laser resurfacing uses high-energy pulses of laser light to remove aging skin so that new, youthful-looking skin can be made in its place.
-The laser light is absorbed mainly by water and naturally occurring elements of your skin called chromophores.
-Once absorbed, the energy is converted to heat.
+Fractional laser resurfacing uses high-energy pulses of laser light to remove the outer layer of aging, damaged skin cells so that it is replaced with new, youthful-looking skin.
+The laser energy is absorbed mainly by water and pigment in the skin and then converted to heat.
 This heat preferentially destroys old skin cells, leaving behind a newer layer to multiply and replace them.
 The benefits of laser skin resurfacing include:

 - Non-invasive procedure with no incisions